Ivor Hele: War Artist

-He remained with the 9th Division, which was later transferred to New Guinea.
-After the war he returned to Aldinga, where from his extensive portfolio of sketches, he executed many of the paintings which are held by the Australian War Memorial.
-In 1952 he was appointed as a war artist to the Australian forces in Korea.
+Hele remained with the 9th Division, which was later transferred to New Guinea.
+After the war he returned to Aldinga where, from his extensive portfolio of sketches, he executed many of the paintings which are held by the Australian War Memorial.
+In 1952, he was appointed as a war artist to the Australian forces in Korea.

+Subject matter

-Apart from the figure studies and war scenes held by the Australian War Memorial for which he is best known, and the many portraits, Ivor Hele painted many landscapes, particularly of the rugged South Australian coast, and a great number of erotic drawings.
+Apart from the figure studies and war scenes held by the Australian War Memorial for which he is best known, and the many portraits, Hele painted many landscapes, particularly of the rugged South Australian coast, and a large number of erotic drawings.
 The National Gallery of Australia holds around 130 of his works, mostly minor pieces, and the Art Gallery of South Australia a few dozen.
 His work was occasionally seen at The Advertiser's open-air art exhibitions, and very few one-man shows: in 1943, 1945, 1954 and finally 1970 at the John Martin's auditorium during the Festival of Arts.
-He taught many well-known Australian artists including Hugo Shaw.
+Hele taught life drawing to many well-known Australian artists, including Jacqueline Hick, Jeffrey Smart, David Dallwitz, Marjorie Hann, Hugo Shaw, and Geoff Wilson.

 Personal life

-Hele had an older brother, Harold A. Hele (23 April 1908 – 19 December 1941), and twin sisters, Beryl, who married Alf Head on 4 October 1930, and Phyllis Hele, who married Jack Dew Laurenti on 3 March 1937.
+Hele had an older brother, Harold Arthur Hele (1908 -1941), and twin sisters, Beryl (1910-2000), who married Alf Head on 4 October 1930, and Phyllis (1910-2004), who married Jack Dew Laurenti on 3 March 1937.
 A niece, sculptor Marcia Rankin, inherited Hele's sketchbooks, which she presented to the Australian War Memorial.

 On 24 March 1932, Hele married Millicent Mary Jean Berry, a school teacher, at the Manse, Germein Street, Semaphore, South Australia.
 They divorced in 1957 and he married June Weatherly.
 Hele was severely self-critical and only ever held two exhibitions of his work, in 1931 and 1958.
 He was a perfectionist who often burned paintings he was dissatisfied with.

-Hele died in the South Australian suburb of Bedford Park and was cremated.
+Hele died on 1 December 1993, in the South Australian suburb of Bedford Park, and was cremated.